Christopher Columbus High School (Miami-Dade County, Florida): Students and faculty

+In 2023–24 Columbus had an enrollment of approximately 1,750 students.
 The students are 54.4% Hispanic, 49.6% White, 2.3% African-American, and 0.9% combination of Asian/Pacific Islander and Native American/Alaskan.
 The student-teacher ratio at Christopher Columbus High School is about 15:1.
 The professional staff includes 17 Marist Brothers, 100 laypersons; 2 librarians/media specialists and 9 counselors/advisors; 45% hold an advanced degree; 60% have over 20 years of teaching experience, and half have been with the school well over 15 years.
 Many Marist Brothers hold positions at Columbus including president, guidance counselors, career and college advisors, and teachers.

 Clubs and social life

-Although the school is an all-boy institution, the social formation of the students includes girls from neighboring co-ed St. Brendan High School in after-school clubs.
-Our Lady of Lourdes Academy, the Catholic all-girls sister school to Columbus, handles the cheerleading for the Columbus sports teams.
-Christopher Columbus High School also plays host to both Homecoming and Prom events each year for their students and their dates.

 Columbus is one of the most awarded broadcast journalism programs in the country (CCNN Live).
 They are five time Student Television Network National Crazy 8 champions.
 (2015, 2016, 2019, 2023, 2025) They have also been recognized by the National Scholastic Press Association, Florida Scholastic Press Association, and National Federation of High School (NFHS).
 They have won 85 Suncoast Chapter of the National Academy of Television Arts & Sciences Student Production Awards (Emmys) and 15 National Academy of Television Arts & Sciences National Awards.